mdpiper/knowledge/R.md

 * [Advanced R](https://adv-r.hadley.nz/oo.html) (adv-r.hadley.nz)

 ## Packaging

+I tried packaging libraries
+with base R functionality
+and with the `devtools` library.

+I think I prefer `devtools`.

+### Using base R

 I have code in the file `accumulator.R` that I'd like to share (and simplify use for myself).